dazinator/NetPack/README.md

 - [x] Browser Reload - Automatically triggers your browser window to `reload()` when desired files are changed.
 - [x] Hot Module Reload (for SystemJS) - Automatically reloads a SystemJS module as you make changes.
 Allows a quicker feedback loop than a full browser reload/
 - [ ] Hot Module Reload (for RequireJS) - WIP.
 This might not be possible as RequireJS doesn't have as much support for HMR as SystemJS it seems, but still investigating.
+- [x] Automatic recompilation, and reload of Blazor applications.

 All generated files, are held in memory, and accessible by your applications IHotingEnvironment.WebRootFileProvider.
 This means all of the standard asp.net mvc TagHelpers will resolve any generated scripts that NetPack produces..